chase-cps/chase/doc/md/demo.md

 - **EPS**: Old demonstration of the `epstool`, using a previous version of the specification language.
 - **Terraswarm**: Demonstration of the `chase` tool on an aircraft power distribution network without real time intervals in the specification.
 Presented at the *TerraSwarm Annual Meeting* held in Berkeley on October 26 and 27.
 - **Timing**: Demonstration of the `chase` tool on an aircraft power distribution network with real time intervals in the specification.
+- **date_2018**: Specification files used to produce the experimental results presented in the DATE 2018 paper.

 To execute one of the demos, go to the selected demo directory and type